Honey Don't Leave L.A.: Background

 Kortchmar, who played guitar on Taylor's JT album, encouraged Taylor to record "Honey Don't Leave L.A."
 Kortchmar later told Musician that he regretted having encouraged Taylor to record "more rock 'n' roll songs like 'Honey Don't Leave L.A.'" because that was not Taylor's forte.
 However, Taylor enjoyed recording the song, and his recording received praise from critics.
 Taylor biographer Timothy White described it as "humorous" and as "one of JTs best uptempo tracks."
 Billboard described it as the "funkiest" of JTs three singles.

+"Honey Don't Leave L.A." became a popular song in Taylor's live concerts, often with Sanborn playing saxophone.
+Taylor played the song as part of his set for the No Nukes concert at Madison Square Garden in September 1979, and it was included in the 1980 live album of the concert.
+Juan Rodriguez of The Montreal Gazette called the song one of the highlights of the album.
+AllMusic critic William Ruhlmann lamented the exclusion of "Honey Don't Leave L.A." from Taylor's 2000 compilation album Greatest Hits Volume 2, but the song was included on the 2013 compilation album The Essential James Taylor.

+Critical reception

 Billboard particularly praised Sanborn's saxophone for adding to the track's "enthusiasm" and the "playful" way Taylor sang some French phrases, comparing his approach to the way Ray Charles and Stevie Wonder incorporated French phrases into contemporary recordings.
 Cash Box said that it "gets funky" with "snappy guitar work, stepping beat and gritty sax solo."
 Rolling Stone critic Peter Herbst describes the song as "seething" and praises Taylor as "a pretty convincing rock singer" on the track.
 Herbst particularly praises Taylor's "rough" and "authoritative" singing on the line "They don't know nothing down in St. Tropez."
 Authors Don and Jeff Breithaupt described it as "chunky, soulful rock."
 Seattle Post-Intelligencer critic James Arellano described it as a "fun and unexpected selection" from the compilation album The Essential James Taylor.

-"Honey Don't Leave L.A." became a popular song in Taylor's live concerts, often with Sanborn playing saxophone.
-Taylor played the song as part of his set for the No Nukes concert at Madison Square Garden in September 1979, and it was included in the 1980 live album of the concert.
-Juan Rodriguez of The Montreal Gazette called the song one of the highlights of the album.
-AllMusic critic William Ruhlmann lamented the exclusion of "Honey Don't Leave L.A." from Taylor's 2000 compilation album Greatest Hits Volume 2, but the song was included on the 2013 compilation album The Essential James Taylor.